Collecting Memories

 Farrier Hammer

-These are specialized hammers used by farriers for horseshoes.
+These are used by farriers for horseshoes.
 There are two main types: driving hammers and rounding hammers.
-Driving hammers are used for securing nails with accuracy, while rounding hammers are used for shaping and finishing shoes.
 This particular hammer is a clean claw driving hammer.

 Source